-Louderback et al (2013) Knockdown of BNST GluN2B-containing NMDA receptors mimics the actions of ketamine on novelty-induced hypophagia.
+Louderback et al (2013) Knockdown of BNST GluN2B-containing NMDA receptors mimics the actions of KA on novelty-induced hypophagia.
 Psychoneuroendocrinology 3 e331 PMID: 24301649

 Do you know of a great paper that uses Ro 25-6981 maleate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area